List of Farm to Market Roads in Texas (1300–1399): FM 1341

 Farm to Market Road 1341 (FM 1341) is located in Kerr County.

 FM 1341 begins at an intersection with SH 16 in Kerrville near Hill Country High School.
 The highway travels in a southeast direction along Golf Avenue, turning northeast onto Cypress Creek Road at a traffic circle intersection with Tivy Street.
 FM 1341 travels through a residential area, leaving the Kerrville city limits just east of Loop 534.
 East of Kerrville, the highway travels through hilly terrain of the Texas Hill Country, running in close proximity to I-10.
 FM 1341 crosses under I-10 with no direct connection east of the Cypress Creek Community Center.
 The highway makes a nearly 90-degree turn at Board Mountain Road and runs in a southern direction before ending at I-10 in the Bear Creek area; the roadway continues past I-10 as Cypress Creek Road, which travels to Comfort.

 FM 1341 was designated on July 14, 1949, running from SH 27 in Kerrville eastward at a distance of 11.3 mi.
 The highway was relocated on July 17, 1951, with the western terminus changing from SH 27 to SH 16.
 FM 1341 was extended 3.7 mi southeastward to I-10 on November 25, 1975.
-On August 29, 1989, FM 1341 was rerouted from Wheless Avenue to Golf Avenue & Turner Street from SH 16 to Tivy Street.
+On August 29, 1989, FM 1341 was rerouted from Wheless Avenue to Golf Avenue and Turner Street from SH 16 to Tivy Street.